 Neonian Baptistery and Archiepiscopal Chapel

-Just a few minutes from Sant’Appollinare you can explore two more special places that are listed as UNESCO World Heritage Sites.
-They are called the Neonian Baptistery and the Archiepiscopal Chapel.
+Just a few minutes from Sant’Appollinare, you can explore two more special places listed as UNESCO World Heritage Sites.
+They are the Neonian Baptistery and the Archiepiscopal Chapel.
 They both have impressive mosaics on their walls.

-These religious places are very important parts of Ravenna as they show us how people worshipped in the early Christian times.
+These religious places are very important parts of Ravenna as they show us how people worshipped in early Christianity.
 Both of these places are near the Ravenna Cathedral.

 The Neonian Baptistery is a small building next to the Duomo of Ravenna and the Bishop’s palace.
-It is also known as the Baptistry of the Orthodox.
+Locals also know it as the Baptistry of the Orthodox.
 It was built in the fifth century and beautifully decorated by Bishop Neone with majestic mosaics.

 In the dome of the Baptistery, you can admire the mosaic of St. John the Baptist, who baptizes Jesus, surrounded by the 12 Apostles.
 This incredible monument is a UNESCO world heritage site.

-However, if you really want to enjoy and better understand the latest day of the Roman Empire and its art, we strongly recommend you book a guided tour of Ravenna.
-We will also leave a link below.
+However, if you want to enjoy and better understand the latest day of the Roman Empire and its art, we strongly recommend booking a guided tour of Ravenna.

 Domus dei Tappeti di Pietra

-From the outside, this building looks like a small church, but in the basement of the church, you will find an incredible archeological site discovered only a few years ago.
+The Domus dei Tappetti di Peitra looks like a small church from the outside.
+But, in the church’s basement, you will find an incredible archeological site discovered only a few years ago.
 On the site, you can admire the floors of a Roman villa still perfectly preserved.

 We strongly recommend you go and visit this incredible site.
-You can buy the tickets on-site, and at the time of recording, the price is €4.00.
+You can buy the tickets on-site, and at the time of publishing, the price is €4.00.

 Mausoleum of Theodoric the Great

-This impressive stone mausoleum is located in a park and it is famous because its dome is made from an enormous single piece of solid Istrian stone that weighs more than 230 tons!
+You’ll find this impressive stone structure in the park.
+And, it is famous because its dome is made from an enormous single piece of solid Istrian stone that weighs more than 230 tons!

 National Museum